imperugo/StackExchange.Redis.Extensions/README.md

 # StackExchange.Redis.Extensions

 StackExchange.Redis.Extensions is a library that extends [StackExchange.Redis](https://github.com/StackExchange/StackExchange.Redis) allowing you a set of functionality needed by common applications.
+The library is signed and completely compatible with the **.Net Standard 2.0**

 ## What can it be used for?